The Chiringas Over El Morro

 Only upon reaching middle age did I realize that like most fairytales, the little mermaid’s story had been written by a man.

-I imagine the mermaid could’ve become anything had the story been written by a woman.
-A witch.
+I imagine the mermaid could’ve become anything had the story been written by a woman—or if a woman had known she could imagine her own stories without men dictating their elements.
+That mermaid.
+She might have become a witch.
 An alchemist who created new things from existing elements.
 The fastest swimmer in the ocean.

 ~ ~ ~